13 Women-Owned Wineries and Tasting Rooms To Visit

 10. Camins 2 Dreams, Lompoc

 Mireia and Tara are the wife and wife pair who met as harvest interns.
 Born and raised in Spain, Mireia was steeped in the wine industry from a young age, as was Tara – a CA central coast native.
-Together they’ve harvested grapes in the Pyrenees Mountains of Spain, received Master’s in Enology and Viticulture, and now own and operate their own winery: Camins 2 Dreams.
+Together they’ve harvested grapes in the Pyrenees Mountains of Spain, received Master’s in Enology and Viticulture, and now own and operate their own women-owned winery: Camins 2 Dreams.
 Their story is a beautiful one, and their wine is just as good.

 The duo are known for hand-crafted, terroir-driven wines that are fermented with natural yeast.
 Their virtual tastings are private, personal, and delicious – we wholeheartedly recommend it.

 11. Nagy Wines, Santa Maria